Sam-Accenture-Non-Binary-Voice/non-binary-voice-files/README.md

 # Sam, the Non-Binary TTS Voice

 [Sam](https://bit.ly/36OjUbt) is a non-binary text-to-speech (TTS) voice that can be embedded into any voice assistant software solution.
-[Accenture Labs](https://www.accenture.com/us-en/about/accenture-labs-index), created Sam in collaboration with [Cereproc](https://www.cereproc.com/).
-By open-sourcing the components that we used to create this voice we hope to encourage adoption and creation of others like it in the future, so that there will eventually be a diversity of non-binary voices out in the world.
+[Accenture Labs](https://www.accenture.com/us-en/about/accenture-labs-index) created Sam in collaboration with [Cereproc](https://www.cereproc.com/).
+By open-sourcing the components that we used to create this voice, we hope to encourage adoption and creation of others like it in the future so that there will eventually be a diversity of non-binary voices out in the world.

 Inclusion and diversity are fundamental to Accenture's culture and core values.
 As such, we ask that usage of these assets is consistent with [Accenture's commitment to inclusion and diversity](https://www.accenture.com/us-en/about/inclusion-diversity-index) and compliant with Human Rights Laws and Human Rights Principles (as each is defined below).

 > "Human Rights Principles" refers to the recognized principles of international human rights as defined in the United Nations Universal Declaration of Human Rights and the United Nations Global Compact.

 > “Human Rights Laws” means any applicable laws, regulations, or rules (collectively, “Laws”) that protect human, civil, labor, privacy, political, environmental, security, economic, due process, or similar rights.
->
-> + Where the Human Rights Laws of more than one jurisdiction are applicable or in conflict with respect to the use of these assets, the Human Rights Laws that are most protective of the individuals or groups harmed shall apply.
+Where the Human Rights Laws of more than one jurisdiction are applicable or in conflict with respect to the use of these assets, the Human Rights Laws that are most protective of the individuals or groups harmed shall apply.

+Disclaimer: Some of the training audio used contains references to sex, gender, religion, and other potentially graphic or offensive content.
+This content does not represent the views of Accenture, Accenture Labs, or its employees.

 ## Table of Contents